tgiv014/tgiv014.github.io/_projects/authmap.md

 # Goals
 I have a few goals to refine this project into something more useful:
-- Remove every instance of hardcoding and read all configurables from a YAML file.
+- ~~Remove every instance of hardcoding and read all configurables from a YAML file.~~
+  - Done!
+Now, the only hardcoded configuration item is the config's location.
+The application will also generate a default configuration automatically if a config is not found.
-- Allow grouping requests from the same IP/location in a smart way.
+- ~~Allow grouping requests from the same IP/location in a smart way.~~
+  - Done!
+The `ip` field is now a tag.
+This allows grouping by ip and aggregating results within those groups.
 - Automate downloading the MaxMind GeoIP database.
   - This will require user interaction since the database has licensing requirements now.
 - Make the docker container for this package more accessible.